 Most profiles on LinkedIn are coming right from your prospect’s mouth.
-This means the data quality is pretty accurate for research considering it’s not just deducing conclusions about your prospect with indirect hints.
-A lot of other research tools out there make conclusions about your prospect, like what vendors they use, what relationships they have, what’s their personality like, etc.
+This means the data quality is pretty accurate for research, considering it’s not just deducing conclusions about your prospect with indirect hints.
+Many other research tools out there make conclusions about your prospect, like what vendors they use, what relationships they have, what’s their personality like, etc.

 No need to do the Sherlock Holmes song and dance.
 Read what your actual prospects actually describe their jobs publicly.